0

 How much does a skin check cost?

-We are a privately billing clinic and the cost for a standard skin check is between $95 and $130, (weekdays only, higher rates apply on a Saturday) depending on the amount of time taken, the complexity of your needs and the number of moles.
+We are a privately billing clinic and the cost for a standard skin check is listed in the booking link, (higher rates apply on a Saturday) depending on the amount of time taken, the complexity of your needs and the number of moles.

 How often should I be having skin checks?